ucraft-com/POS-Awesome/README.md

 1. Supports Erpnext Version 12 & 13
 2. User friendly and provides a good user experience and speed of use
 3. The cashier has the option of either using list view or card view during sales transactions.
 Card view shows the images of the items
-4. Supports invoice submission after printing the receipt for faster printing
+4. Supports enqueue invoice submission after printing the receipt for faster processing
 5. Supports batch & serial numbering
 6. Supports batch based pricing
 7. Supports UOM specific barcode and pricing